aws/aws-lc/SECURITY.md

 Given the adversarial models above, the following are examples of security-relevant issues that should be reported in accordance with [Reporting Security Issues](#reporting-security-issues):

-* Memory safety defects, undefined behavior, integer overflow, or reads of uninitialized memory
+* Implementation defects that compromise confidentiality, integrity, or availability, including memory safety defects, undefined behavior, integer overflow, or reads of uninitialized memory
 * Secret-dependent timing, branching, or memory access in cryptographic operations
 * Incorrect algorithm implementations that weaken confidentiality, integrity, or authentication
 * Verification routines that accept an invalid signature or authentication tag, or a certificate that should be rejected